mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

-#### Funding and financial

-#### Research / University context

-University partnership context.
-Service learnings.

-Examples like Scratch with MiT.
-Barefoot computing which was Kent?

-Service learning to support code clubs

-#### Civil society  context

-Charitable foundations funding provides a great deal of funding in this area.

-Scratch and MIT labs benefit from x.

-Mozilla as benefit for the teach the web.

-Corporate funding code.org.
-(Google)

-## Defining and conceptualising - formal, home and third space contexts
+### Defining and conceptualising - formal, home and third space contexts - SUMMARISE /  COMPRESS

 **on Informal Education Pedagogies**